Skip to content

 Accuracy Good Excellent Excellent

-Languages 100+ 80+ 80+
+Languages 100+ 80+ 80+ (11 script families)

-Installation System package Python package Python package
+Installation System package Python package Feature flag (native) or Python package

-Model Size Small (~10MB) Large (~100MB) Medium (~50MB)
+Model Size Small (~10MB) Large (~100MB) Medium (~120MB base + ~8MB per family)

 CPU/GPU CPU only CPU + GPU CPU + GPU

-Platform Support All Python only Python only
+Platform Support All Python only All (except WASM)

 Recommendation